-Examples of analytical procedures the assurance practitioner may consider when performing a review of financial information include the following:
+Examples of analytical procedures the assurance practitioner may consider when performing a review of historical financial information include the following:

-- Comparing the financial information with the financial information of the immediately preceding period, with the financial information of the corresponding period of the preceding financial year, with the financial information that was expected by management for the current period, and with the most recent audited annual financial report. - Comparing the current financial information with anticipated results, such as budgets or forecasts.
-For example, comparing tax balances and the relationship between the provision for income taxes to pretax income in the current financial information with corresponding information in: - budgets, using expected rates; and - financial information for prior periods. - Comparing the current financial information with relevant nonfinancial information. - Comparing the recorded amounts, or ratios developed from recorded amounts, to expectations developed by the assurance practitioner.
-The assurance practitioner develops such expectations by identifying and applying relationships that reasonably are expected to exist based on the assurance practitioner's understanding of the entity and of the industry in which the entity operates. - Comparing ratios and indicators for the current period with those of entities in the same industry.
+- Comparing the historical financial information with the historical financial information of the immediately preceding period, with the historical financial information of the corresponding period of the preceding financial year, with the historical financial information that was expected by management for the current period, and with the most recent audited annual financial report. - Comparing the current historical financial information with anticipated results, such as budgets or forecasts - Comparing the current historical financial information with relevant non-financial information. - Comparing the recorded amounts, or ratios developed from recorded amounts, to expectations developed by the assurance practitioner.
+The assurance practitioner develops such expectations by identifying and applying relationships that reasonably are expected to exist based on the assurance practitioner's understanding of the entity and of the industry in which the entity operates. - Comparing ratios and indicators for the current period with those of entities in the same industry. - Comparing relationships among elements in the current historical financial information with corresponding relationships in the financial information of prior periods.

-- Comparing relationships among elements in the current financial information with corresponding relationships in the financial information of prior periods, for example, expense by type as a percentage of revenue, assets by type as a percentage of total assets, and percentage of change in revenue to percentage of change in receivables. - Comparing disaggregated data.
+- Comparing disaggregated data.
 The following are examples of how data may be disaggregated: - by period, for example, revenue or expense items disaggregated into quarterly, monthly, or weekly amounts; - by product line or source of revenue; - by location, for example by component; - by attributes of the transaction, for example, revenue generated by designers, architects, or craftsmen; and - by several attributes of the transaction, for example, revenue by product and month.

-ILLUSTRATIVE DETAILED PROCEDURES THAT THE ASSURANCE PRACTITIONER MAY CONSIDER WHEN PERFORMING A REVIEW
+ILLUSTRATIVE DETAILED PROCEDURES THAT THE ASSURANCE PRACTITIONER MAY CONSIDER WHEN PERFORMING A REVIEW ENGAGEMENT

 1. The enquiry and analytical procedures carried out in a review engagement are determined by the assurance practitioner exercising professional judgement.
-The procedures listed below are for illustrative purposes only and are considered by the assurance practitioner who is presumed to have obtained an understanding of the entity and its environment, including internal control relative to the preparation of the financial information.
-It is not intended that all the procedures suggested apply to every review engagement.
-This Appendix is not intended to serve as a program or checklist in the conduct of a review.
+The procedures listed below are for illustrative purposes only and are considered by the assurance practitioner who is presumed to have obtained an understanding of the entity and its environment, including internal controls relative to the preparation of the historical financial information.
+It is not intended that all the procedures listed apply to every review engagement.
+This Appendix is intended as helpful guidance and not to serve as a program or checklist in the conduct of a review.